 Go through and answer the questions using your existing (gut) instinct.

-Go out and do some research (Audiokite is a great place to start), and validate or change the responses below until you know for sure who your fans are.
+Go out and do some research, and validate or change the responses below until you know for sure who your fans are.

 How old is your fan?